Colonoscopy: Patient comfort and pain management

-The colon has distension sensors that can tell when there is unexpected gas pushing the colon walls out—thus the "second brain" tells the person that he or she is having intestinal difficulties by way of the sensation of nausea.
-Doctors typically recommend either total anesthesia or a partial twilight sedative to either preclude or to lessen the patient's awareness of pain or discomfort, or just the unusual sensations of the procedure.
+The colon has sensors that can tell when there is unexpected gas pushing the colon walls out—which may cause mild discomfort.
+Usually, total anesthesia or a partial twilight sedative are used to reduce the patient's awareness of pain or discomfort, or just the unusual sensations of the procedure.
 Once the colon has been inflated, the doctor inspects it with the scope as it is slowly pulled backward.
 If any polyps are found they are then cut out for later biopsy.